-Of the 72 reported motor vehicle child fatalities in 2020, 64 involved both drivers and passengers.
-Public education and child restraint laws have led to an increase in the use of child restraints; however, much work still needs to be done, as 34 of the 41 child passenger fatalities were known to be riding unrestrained.
-Six of the 41 child passenger fatalities were under age five and five of those were known to be unrestrained.
+Of the 77 reported motor vehicle child fatalities in 2021, 67 involved drivers or passengers.
+Public education and child restraint laws have led to an increase in the use of child restraints; however, much work still needs to be done, as 18 of the 40 child passenger fatalities were known to be riding unrestrained.
+Seven of the 40 child passenger fatalities were under age five and one of those were known to be unrestrained.
 The most common reasons restrained children die in crashes are misuse of child safety seats and premature graduation to seatbelts.
-One child passenger fatality was incorrectly secured in a seat belt, and one was in an improperly secured child seat.

-Of the 64 children who died while either driving or riding in a motor vehicle, 44 (69 percent) were known to be unrestrained at the time of the crash.
+Of the 67 children who died while either driving or riding in a motor vehicle, 33 (49 percent) were known to be unrestrained at the time of the crash.

-Of the 72 reported unintentional motor vehicle fatalities, nine involved either a victim or a driver who was impaired.
-Three children died because the driver of their vehicles was impaired.
-Five children died because they themselves were driving impaired and one died after the car they were in was stuck by a drunk driver.
+Of the 77 reported unintentional motor vehicle fatalities, sixteen involved either a victim or a driver who was impaired.
+Eight children died because the driver of their vehicles was impaired.
+Five children died because they themselves were driving impaired and three died after the car they were in was stuck by a drunk driver.